Mural depicts Maine governor as Klansman, Mickey Mouse

 LePage has faced a flurry of criticism over the past two weeks for saying that members of minority groups from out of state were responsible for the lion's share of the heroin trade in Maine.
 He drew further criticism after the widely circulated voicemail.

-(Reporting by Reuters Television; Writing by Scott Malone; Editing by James Dalgleish)
+Reporting by WGME via Reuters Video News; Writing by Scott Malone; Editing by James Dalgleish